 Most of us know those mean cravings for something sweet or salty.
 But we can learn to deal with them better: In many cases, a big glass of water just does the trick.
 Also fruits instead of sweets can help.
 Our taste buds get more sensitive after a while of sugar abstinence and we will experience the fruit’s flavour more intensely.
 A handful of unsalted nuts or 1–2 rice crackers also give us that yummy crunch in our mouths.
 If you have snack alternatives with you, you are rarely tempted to get a doughnut from the bakery.
 A home made muesli with oats, dried or fresh fruit and sunflower seeds is super delicious and very satiating.
 If you can’t do without certain foods, take a small portion (e.g. a tablespoon full) to your dinning place and enjoy every single bite.
 Stop, as soon as you’re full.

-Countless studies have proven that a (mostly) vegetarian diet prevents many common civilisation diseases and contributes to a healthy weight.
+Countless studies have proven that a (mostly) vegetarian diet prevents many common civilization diseases and contributes to a healthy weight.
 Be conscious about your consumption of animal products.
-Reduce meat to 1–2x a week or even less.
-Try plant-based milk/cream instead of cow milk/cream and yogurt made of soy, oat or rice.
-They have less satturated fats and often less calories.
+Reduce meat to 1–2x a week, or even less.
+Try plant-based milk/cream instead of cow milk/cream and yogurt made of soy, oat, or rice.
+They have less saturated fats and often fewer calories.
 Moreover, they preserve animals and the environment.

 You don’t need to sign up for a strict sports program (except it helps you), but it is easy to incorporate more movement and exercise.
 Take the stairs instead of the elevator, walk a train station or take your bike to work.
 Meet your friends for a long walk, go swimming or attend a sports course.
 Set realistic goals.
 If you sit a lot at work, get up from time to time and leave the building in your lunch break.